openharmony/third_party_cangjie_tools/README.md

 | JSON for Modern C++  | MIT License         | Cangjie Language Server for message parsing and encapsulation.  | LSPServer      | Integrated into the Cangjie binary release |
 | SQLite               | Public Domain       | Cangjie Language Server uses the database to store index data.  | LSPServer      | Integrated into the Cangjie binary release |

-For build methods, refer to the [Cangjie SDK Integration Build Guide]().
+For build methods, refer to the [Openharmony SDK Integration Build Guide]().
 For additional software dependencies, see [Environment Preparation]().
 For details on third-party dependencies, see the [Third-Party Open Source Software Documentation](./third_party/README.md)

 ## Contribution